NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/03 - Authentication and Authorization/01 - Authentication in Vault/3 01 - Authentication in Vault.md

 # Notes

-- Authentication is the process of recognizing a user’s identity.
-It’s typically based on various approaches e.g. username/passwords or tokens.
+- Authentication is the process of recognizing a user's identity.
+It's typically based on various approaches e.g. username/passwords or tokens.
-- In Vault it’s no different - you have multiple ways to authenticate, including:
+- In Vault it's no different - you have multiple ways to authenticate, including:
     - Token
     - Username
     - JWT